Nissan Leaf Insurance Rates

 Rates are averaged for all Nissan Leaf models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a brief review of the primary concepts that were touched on above.
+The next list is a brief summary of the primary concepts that were illustrated above.

-• Increasing comprehensive and collision deductibles can save around $425 each year
+• Increasing deductibles can save approximately $425 each year

 Rates by Driver Age